 At Greenwood Dental, we offer a wide range of preventative and corrective services for your dental health.
 This includes:

 - Tooth-colored fillings

 - Dental crowns

-Assistance with Dental Issues from the Trusted Professionals of Greenwood Dental
+Assistance with Dental Issues from the Trusted Professionals at Greenwood Dental

 Even if you slip up and enjoy a few of these foods, it’s not the end of the world.
 An esteemed dentist or staff member at Greenwood Dental will assess any dental problems with a routine examination, then discuss a course of action.
-We’re proud to serve the greater Waukegan.
-IL area, improving oral health, and giving our patients brighter smiles.
+We’re proud to serve the greater Waukegan, Illinois area, improving oral health and giving our patients brighter smiles.
 You’re sure to be pleased with the results after you stop in for a routine cleaning or other types of service.
 Contact us at 855.528.3961 with your questions, and so you can set up an appointment.